gurivier/pysourcecloze/doc/quick_start_guide.md

 Three complementary ways can do enclosing:

-1. [Manually](#enclosing-manually): By editing your source file to enclose manually evaluated elements with delimiters and assigning points to patterns (i.e., `§pts§pattern§`).
+1. [Manually](#enclosing-manually): By editing your source file to enclose manually evaluated elements with delimiters and assigning points to patterns (i.e., `§pts[i]§pattern§`).
+Inserting the letter "i" after giving the points is for setting letter case to "insensitive" (default mode is case sensitive).

-2. [Semi-automatically](#enclosing-fill): By editing your source file to enclose manually evaluated elements with delimiters and assigning points to patterns (i.e., `§pts§pattern§`) or not (i.e., `§§pattern§`); then running PySourceCloze to automatically **fill** empty points with values from the lexicon and a given value for elements out of the lexicon (i.e., `outer_points`).
+2. [Semi-automatically](#enclosing-fill): By editing your source file to enclose manually evaluated elements with delimiters and assigning points to patterns (i.e., `§pts[i]§pattern§`) or not (i.e., `§[i]§pattern§`); then running PySourceCloze to automatically **fill** empty points with values from the lexicon and a given value for elements out of the lexicon (i.e., `outer_points`).
+Inserting the letter "i" after giving the points is for setting letter case to "insensitive" (default mode is case sensitive).

 3. [Automatically](#enclosing-enclose): By running PySourceCloze to **enclose** lexemes from the lexicon; then checking for unanticipated or unwanted replacements; then refining by adding or removing some enclosings.